-duvo clarity to inspect Clarity processes from a terminal.
-The Clarity CLI commands are read-only: they help you find processes, inspect generated documentation, compare versions, review evidence, and export process context without changing the process.
+duvo clarity to inspect and update Clarity processes from a terminal.
+The CLI can find processes, inspect generated documentation, compare versions, review evidence, import Miro exports, create interview invite links, and call public Clarity write routes.

 For an overview of Clarity itself, see Clarity.